 All facilities and program offerings available for your scheduled participation.

-Share your talents at Fun Night, every Friday evening – our family-friendly in-house talent show!
+Share your talents at Fun Night, every Friday evening – our family-friendly talent show!

-Volunteers who work 30 hours a week and/or are at World Fellowship for less than four weeks are compensated with room and board.
-In case of a particular staffing need, we may make an exception to this policy and pay returning staff members with a proven record of excellent workers who are working for less than four weeks.
+Volunteers who work 30 hours a week and/or are at World Fellowship for less than four weeks are compensated with room and board and our grateful appreciation!

-Transportation scheduled to town (6 to 12 miles away) for shopping and “Staff Night Out”.
-Day trip to Boston or Portland may be coordinated with other staff members.
+Transportation scheduled to town (6 to 12 miles away) for occasional outings, hikes, etc. Day trip to Boston or Portland may be coordinated with other staff members.

-If you are interested in becoming a staff member/volunteer, please contact us.
-We ask you to complete an application form and send a letter of recommendation as well as a phone contact number from someone with whom you have worked, whether as a student or as an employee.
+If you are interested in becoming a staff member/volunteer, please complete an application form and send a letter of recommendation as well as a phone contact number from someone with whom you have worked, whether as a student or as an employee.

 Upon receipt, we will let you know that we received the application and letter of recommendation and notify you of hiring as soon as we know.
-We will consider hiring for part of the season, but we give priority to applicants who are available for the whole season – for most positions, that’s June 15 to September 7.
+We will consider hiring for part of the season, but we give priority to applicants who are available for 10-11 weeks.

-Returning staff who submit applications by April 3 will be given priority.
-Applications received later will be considered if openings are still available.
+Applications received later than April will be considered if openings are still available.

 If we offer you a position, you will receive a job offer and employee handbook by email.
 Once we receive your signed contract back we will notify you that you are officially hired.